Templates for use by developers proposing major development projects and subdivisions.

 - May be approved with conditions

 - May be refused

 In some circumstances a Development Permit is not required.
 Please be sure to review the Development Permit Not Required Section in the District that applies to your site.
-If you think the “Development Permit Not Required” section may apply to your project, please confirm with a Planning Staff at (403) 652-2110 or at email@example.com.
+If you think the “Development Permit Not Required” section may apply to your project, be sure to confirm with the Planning Department.

 A pre-application meeting gives a chance for the applicant and Town staff to sit down and discuss the details of the proposed subdivision.
 It is an opportunity to identify concerns and answer questions early in the process and can save time and cost.
 The applicant is asked to bring all of the available information that they have to the meeting to give planning staff a clear picture of their proposed subdivision.
 Planning staff will clearly outline the processes, identify any issues or concerns and provide you with the application forms and fees associated with your proposed subdivision.

 Once applicants have compiled the materials identified as required during the pre-application meeting, they must arrange an Application Completeness Meeting with Planning staff in order to ensure their application package is ready for submission.

 Contact the Planning Department to book your meeting.

 The Municipal Government Act currently mandates a 40 day period to render a decision upon receipt of a complete application.
 This timeline can be extended if the applicant enters into an agreement with the development authority to extend the 40 day period.